 |Figure 8 - Set the bar button item's Identifier attribute to Action.|

 - Now let's see how all of this works at run time.
 Click the Run button at the top-left corner of the Xcode window.
 After several seconds, the app appears in the Simulator as shown on the left side of Figure 9.
-Click on the Write a Review row, and the iAppsReview scene will move off the screen to the left, and the Write Review scene will move in its place from the right as shown in Figure 9.
+Click on the Write a Review row, and the iAppsReview scene will move off the screen to the left, and the Write Review scene will move in its place from the right as shown in Figure 9 (depending on the version of Xcode you are using, your Simulator may look different).

 |Figure 9 - iAppsReview at run time|